harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Rise above love, If love enslaves and puts you in a hole
 >
->Ignore the  thorns and also the roses strewn in your path
+>Ignore the  thorns and also the roses strewn in your path my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >
 >Arise my dear, come walk with me
 >
->Break the  vision of the dutiful  woman supreme
+>Break your mental vision of the great dutiful  woman hero
 >
->Break  the vows  that  fetter and chain
+>Break  the vows you took  that  fetter and chain and make you zero
 >
->From  the yoke  of  necklaces of emeralds around your neck  abstain
+>Think of the yoke  of  emeralds necklaces around your neck as an  imperfection
 >
->Spill the wine of  logic that seeks to rationalize your enslavement
+>Spill the wine of  logic that seeks to rationalize your subjection
 >
 >Like a cyclone you have to howl and rage  my dear
 >